Differentiable Tree Search Network: Algorithm

-\item \textbf{Expansion Phase}: \begin{itemize} \item The algorithm initiates a set of candidate nodes, termed `Open', starting with the root node. \item In each trial, the algorithm considers every node in the `Open' set, retrieves its latent state, and computes an interim value \(\Bar{V}(\text{node})\), which combines the cumulative rewards of the node's path with a value estimation from the value module \(\mathcal{V}_\theta\). \item Using the path values of nodes in `Open', the tree expansion policy, \(\pi_{\text{tree}}\), is computed.
+\begin{itemize} \item The algorithm initiates a set of candidate nodes, termed `Open', starting with the root node. \item In each iteration, the algorithm considers every node in the `Open' set, retrieves its latent state, and computes an interim value \(\Bar{V}(\text{node})\), which combines the cumulative rewards of the node's path with a value estimation from the value module \(\mathcal{V}_\theta\). \item Using the path values of nodes in `Open', the tree expansion policy, \(\pi_{\text{tree}}\), is computed.
 From this policy, a node, \(node^*\), is sampled for expansion. \item Each possible action from \(node^*\) results in the creation of a child node.
 This is achieved by leveraging the transition module \(\mathcal{T}_\theta\) to predict the latent state of the child and the reward module \(\mathcal{R}_\theta\) to determine the associated reward.
-After expansion, \(node^*\) is removed from `Open' and its children are added. \item This expansion process continues until a pre-defined number of trials, \texttt{MAX\_TRIALS}, is reached. \end{itemize}
+After expansion, \(node^*\) is removed from `Open' and its children are added. \item This expansion process continues until a predetermined number of iterations, \texttt{MAX\_ITR}, is reached. \end{itemize}